IN-CORE/pyincore/README.md

 running `pip3 install jupyter`.

 **Optional**: We recommend to use [virtual](https://www.pythonforbeginners.com/basics/how-to-use-python-virtualenv/) environment or environment [manager](https://www.anaconda.com/distribution/); tools that help keep dependencies separate for different projects.
+Note that **pyIncore** installation in virtual environments slightly differs from this document.

 ## Installation